canoo/dolphin-platform-js/README.md

 # Dolphin Platform

 This repository contains all JavaScript related sources of the Dolphin Platform JS client library.
-Clients for specific JS frameworks like Polymer can be found in seperate repositories.
+Clients for specific JS frameworks like [Polymer](https://github.com/canoo/dolphin-platform-polymer) can be found in seperate repositories.
+The Java server and client sourceas can be found [here](https://github.com/canoo/dolphin-platform).

 ![Dolphin Platform Logo](http://www.guigarage.com/wordpress/wp-content/uploads/2015/10/logo.png)